OmarMiniesy/Notes/Security/Web Application Security/SSRF.md

 ###### Open Redirection

 If the value of a parameter is used to fetch another page.
-- We can try playing with the value in that parameter, and make it fetch the page we desire with the path starting from localhost.
+- We can try playing with the value in that parameter, and make it fetch the page we desire with the path starting from `localhost`.

+---
+### Blind SSRF

+This type of vulnerability is hard to detect, because the response from the induced back-end request is not returned to the front-end that the attacker can easily monitor.
+- Hence, this results in a lower threat index.

+##### OAST using Burp suite Collaborator
+Blind vulnerabilities can be detected by using out-of-band techniques, such as those provided by [[Burp Suite]]'s `collaborator` tool.
+- The attacker can use collaborator to generate a unique domain name, and then record any interactions that happen with this domain.
+- Therefore, the attacker can input this collaborator domain into the back-end to test for the presence of the vulnerability, and monitor any [[Domain Name System (DNS)]] lookup requests.
+- If a lookup request is recorded, then this means the back-end server executed the payload entered, confirming the presence of the blind SSRF vulnerability.

+> However, this technique doesn't *exploit* the vulnerability, it only proves its existence.
+Combining this with other techniques can be used to obtain information and attack the target.

 ---